prazdevs/praz-dev-old/content/blog/deploying-bot-heroku.md

 $ git push heroku master
 ```

 We now let it do its job until it's done, hopefully without a single error.

 ##### Switching to the worker

-The last task required is to "activate" our worker dyno.
+We need to "activate" our worker dyno.
 From our app dashboard on Heroku.
 Next to `Dyno formation` is `Configure Dynos ->`.
 Click on it, turn the web off, and the worker on.

 ![Just like this](../images/heroku-dynos-discord.png)

+Finally, we set our `D_TOKEN` in our app's variables from the `Settings` tab in `Config Vars`.

 And that's it.
 All we need to have a Discord bot running 24/7, built using TypeScript and Discord.JS.